Trump questions taking immigrants from 'shithole countries': sources

 The source said Trump did not intend any slur.

-Reporting by Richard Cowan and Steve Holland; Editing by Lisa Shumaker
+Reporting by Richard Cowan and Steve Holland; Additional reporting by Eric Beech; Editing by Lisa Shumaker